 Stay fit: Through meal plan, you can set a health goal and can easily reach it.

 30-Day Ramadan Meal Plan

 In this 30-Day Ramadan Meal Plan, I have included 30 recipes for sehri (suhoor), 30 drinks + snacks for iftar and 30 dinner dishes.
 This is mostly an Indian Meal Plan.
 As it is summer, here in India, I have planned my drinks, snacks and meals accordingly.
-If you want to plan your own meal plan, then download the template by clicking download button.
+If you want to plan your own free ramadan meal plan template, then download it by clicking button below,

 If planning for a month is huge task for you, then plan for a week and go from there.
 I have kept in mind about the nutrition, diet and health while preparing this meal plan.
 Plan according to your family needs.